-No mainstream mortgage lender is going to grant you a home loan without pulling a mortgage credit report.
-And you've probably heard that old saying, "It takes credit to get credit."
+No mainstream mortgage lender will grant you a home loan without pulling a mortgage credit report.
+And you’ve probably heard that old saying, “It takes credit to get credit.”

 But that’s not the whole story.

-A "tri-merge" mortgage credit report is the go-to choice of lenders because it's fast and reasonably accurate for most people -- the established and settled who fit the one-size-fits-all presumed profile of an upright financial citizen.
+A “tri-merge” mortgage credit report is the go-to choice of lenders.
+That’s because it’s fast and reasonably accurate for most people.
+But they must fit the profile of an upright financial citizen.

-"Traditional" credit refers to companies that ordinarily report their accounts receivable to credit bureaus -- Experian, TransUnion and Equifax.
+“Traditional” credit refers to companies that ordinarily report their accounts receivable to Experian, TransUnion and Equifax.
 Banks, mortgage lenders, auto finance companies and credit card accounts generally fall into that category.

-In most cases, landlords, utility companies, layaway accounts, rent-to-own outfits and secured credit cards do not report and are considered non-traditional.
+In most cases, landlords, utility companies, layaway accounts, rent-to-own outfits and secured credit cards do not report.
+Lenders consider these accounts “non-traditional.”

 First, credit reports have historically been incomplete.
 For instance, single-family homes used as rentals are often owned by individual investors.